 Staff we spoke with were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were respectful, caring and kind.
-We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were helpful, caring and professional.
+We saw that staff treated patients kindly and respectfully and were friendly towards patients at the reception desk and over the telephone.